sagemath/trac_to_gh/Issue 9947.md

 # Issue 9947: Conversion of p-adic to gp is buggy because of "+Infinity" exponent

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9948

 Original creator: jdemeyer